victortp/auto-bombcrypto/docs/en.md

 SEND_ALL_HEROES_TO_WORK = False  # True = yes | False = no
 SAVE_LOG_TO_FILE = True  # True = yes | False = no
 RANDOMIZE_MOUSE_MOVEMENT = True  # True = yes | False = no
+LOGIN_STEP_ATTEMPTS = 20 # Number of attempts to complete each step of the login proccess
 ```